NakamotoInstitute/nakamotoinstitute.org/server/content/library/shelling-out.en.md

   <figcaption>Necklaces used in the hxaro exchange.</figcaption>
 </figure>

 One of the main things the !Kung buy and sell with their collectibles are abstract rights to enter another band's territory and hunt or gather food there.
-Trade in these rights is especially brisk during local shortages which can be alleviated by foraging in a neighbor's territory<sup><a href="#fnW77" id="refW77">[W77]</a></sup><sup><a href="#fnW82" id="refW82">[W82]</a></sup> !Kung bands mark their territories with arrows; trespassing without having purchased the right to enter and forage is tantamount to a declaration of war.
+Trade in these rights is especially brisk during local shortages which can be alleviated by foraging in a neighbor's territory.<sup><a href="#fnW77" id="refW77">[W77]</a></sup><sup><a href="#fnW82" id="refW82">[W82]</a></sup> !Kung bands mark their territories with arrows; trespassing without having purchased the right to enter and forage is tantamount to a declaration of war.
 Like the inter-band food trade discussed above, the use of collectibles to purchase foraging rights constitutes an "insurance policy against starvation", to use the phrase of Stanley Ambrose.<sup><a href="#fnA98" id="refA98-2">[A98]</a></sup>

 Although anatomically modern humans surely had conscious thought, language, and some ability to plan, it would have required little conscious thought or language, and very little planning, to generate trades.
 It was not necessary that tribe members reasoned out the benefits of anything but a single trade.
-To create this institution it would have sufficed that people follow their instincts to make obtain collectibles with the [characteristics outlined below](#attributes-of-collectibles). (as indicated by proxy observations that make approximate estimations for these characteristics).
+To create this institution it would have sufficed that people follow their instincts to make obtain collectibles with the [characteristics outlined below](#attributes-of-collectibles) (as indicated by proxy observations that make approximate estimations for these characteristics).
 This is to various extents true of the other institutions we will study &ndash; they evolved, rather than being consciously designed.
 No one participating in the institution's rituals would have explained their function in terms of ultimate evolutionary function; rather they explained in terms of a wide variety of mythologies that served more as proximate motivators of behavior than as theories of ultimate purpose or origin.

 Direct evidence for trade in food has long since decayed.
 We may, in the future, find more direct evidence than is now available for this article, via comparison of hunting remains in one tribe with the consumption patterns in another tribe &ndash; the hardest part of this task likely being to identify the boundaries of different tribes or kin groups.
 According to our theory, such transfer of meat from one tribe to another was common in many parts of the world during the Paleolithic where large-scale and specialized big game hunting occurred.